 The Short-Baseline Near Detector (SBND) will be one of three liquid argon neutrino detectors sitting in the Booster Neutrino Beam (BNB) at Fermilab as part of the Short-Baseline Neutrino Program.
-MicroBooNE and the ICARUS-T600 are the intermediate and far detectors in the program, respectively.
+MicroBooNE and ICARUS are the intermediate and far detectors in the program, respectively.

 SBND is a 112 ton active volume liquid argon time projection chamber (LArTPC) to be located only 110 m from the BNB neutrino source.
-The detector is currently in the design phase and is anticipated to begin operation in 2020.
+The detector is currently being assembled and is anticipated to begin operation in 2023.

 SBND will record over a million neutrino interactions per year.
-By providing such a high statistics measurement of the un-oscillated content of the booster neutrino beam, SBND is a critical element in performing searches for neutrino oscillations at the Fermilab Short-Baseline Program.
+By providing such a high statistics measurement of the un-oscillated content of the booster neutrino beam, SBND plays a critical role in performing searches for neutrino oscillations at the Fermilab Short-Baseline Program.
 The large data sample will also allow studies of neutrino-argon interactions in the GeV energy range with unprecedented precision.
-The physics of these interactions is an important element of future neutrino experiments that will employ the LArTPC technology, such as the long-baseline Deep Underground Neutrino Experiment (DUNE).
+The physics of these interactions is an important element of future neutrino experiments that will employ the LArTPC technology, such as the long-baseline Deep Underground Neutrino Experiment, DUNE.

 - Last modified